Academic Year 2024–2025

 Student Status

-If approved as an exception by the Associate Provost for Professional and Graduate Studies, GAs may hold half-time (10 hour) assistantships and receive prorated tuition remission and stipend.
+If approved as an exception by the Dean of Graduate Studies, GAs may hold half-time (10 hour) assistantships and receive prorated tuition remission and stipend.

 Audited courses are not included in the hours required to be considered full-time students and cannot be used in calculating eligibility status.
 Individual departments or graduate programs may have higher registration requirements for their GAs.